How are orders approved?

 In this Privacy Notice, we seek to abide by the letter and spirit of the guidelines laid out by the UK Information Commissioner’s Office in the document ‘ Privacy Notices, Transparency and Control‘.

-Our site is a site operated by Flavor Sampling Ltd. is a company registered in England and Wales with Company number 12125350 and our registered office is at 64 Victoria Road, Horley, England, RH6 7PZ.
+Our site is a site operated by Flavor Sampling Ltd. (“We”).
+We are registered in England and Wales under company number 12125350 and have our registered office at 64 Victoria Road, Horley, England, RH6 7PZ.
 Our VAT number is GB 331694695.

 What we do with your information